Farm-to-Table Marin County

 Our mission is to promote a viable food system, to educate the public about the benefits of buying fresh and locally grown food, and to bring farmers and...[Learn More]

 Our creamery is located at Tomales Bay Foods, a restored barn at 80 Fourth Street in Point Reyes Station.
-There is also a cheese counter for tasting and...[Learn More]
+Currently, there are a few cheese coolers and bakery counter...[Learn More]

 A Favorite Destination for Visitors and Cheese Lovers from Around the World